AAUW has a long & distinguished history of advancing educational & professional opportunities for women in the U.S. & around the globe.

 National Conference for College Women Student Leaders (NCCWSL)

 Each year, AAUW brings together college women from around the country for three days of leadership training, inspiration, and networking.
-This is the tenth year the AAUW-Walla Walla Branch is offering NCCWSL scholarships.
-This significant scholarship pays for tuition, travel, and lodging for the conference.
+Our AAUW-Walla Walla Branch offers NCCWSL scholarships that pays for tuition, travel, and lodging for the conference.
+Applicants must either graduate from a Walla Walla area high school and be attending college, or be a student attending a Whitman College, Walla Walla Community College or Walla Walla University.

 Make a tax-deductible donation.